You are hereBack

 Associate Professor Jennifer Biddle

-A/Professor Jennifer L. Biddle is Senior Research Fellow in the National Institute for Experimental Arts (NIEA), UNSW Art & Design.
+A/Professor Jennifer L. Biddle is Director of Visual Anthropology & Visual Culture Lab and Senior Research Fellow in the National Institute for Experimental Arts (NIEA), UNSW Art & Design.
 She is founding Director of Visual Anthropology & Visual Culture, an international program specialising in Indigenous and Asia Pacific research, one of only a few programs in Australia to support ethnographic and practice-led research as a basis for creative and critical research innovation in the arts.

 Biddle joined UNSW in 2007, recruited as a VC Strategic Research Appointment (SPF) from the Department of Anthropology at Macquarie University, where she taught interdisciplinary approaches to the comparative study of culture (linguistic, cinematic, aesthetic) as Senior Lecturer and Head of Department.
 Since joining UNSW, she has been a Chief Investigator on 3 collaborative ARC-funded research projects, as well as AIATSIS (Australian Institute of Aboriginal Torres Strait Islander Studies) funded research, based upon long-term relationships and industry partnerships developed from two decades of working in the Central and Western Deserts.
 In 2010, she was awarded an ARC Future Fellowship for Remote Avant-Garde: experimental Indigenous arts, an innovative history of new visibilities of place-based practice taking shape through aesthetic experimentation.
 In 2014, she is one of four CIs in collaboration with international Indigenous and First nations artists, interactive and immersive environments designers, and anthropologists, on a four-year Canadian SSHRC (Social Sciences and Humanities Research Council) grant Sensory Entanglements: New Cross Cultural and Cross-Disciplinary Directions in the Creation and Evaluation of Multi-Sensorial Experience.